Does Composting Produce Methane Gas? – Why Composting Greenhouse Gases Help

 Fortunately, advances are being made in the way we deal with high-CH4 producing anaerobic decomposition from landfill gas and animal manure.
 For example, gas collection from manure swamps, wastewater treatment, and landfills can be captured, filtered, and burned to generate electricity.

 However, not creating as much CH4 in the first place is the strategy that we believe in at Moonshot.

 Moonshot Composting Can Help You Feed the Earth

 If you’re interested in composting in Houston, Moonshot can help make the process easy!
 Our home composting services facilitate Houston compost drop-off and pick-up to suit your preferences.
-We also offer restaurant composting and office composting if your organization is interested in feeding the earth along with the Moonshot community!
+We also offer commercial composting services for restaurants, schools, offices, hospitals, assisted living centers, and more.

 See our service options today, then choose the options that work best for you!